 LINKS exists to recreate that feeling, not by selling access, but by making those kinds of introductions possible between vetted peers who decide for themselves.

-We don’t interrogate — we observe.
-Club affiliation, personal introductions, and plain behavior create plausibility.
-The goal is simple: a network made up of people others would comfortably meet on neutral ground and think, “yea — I’d play with that guy.”
+Membership is selective, not through rigid criteria, but through philisopical alignment.
+Club affiliation, personal introductions, and general conduct all play a role.
+The goal is simple: a network made up of people others would comfortably meet on neutral ground and think, “I’d play with them again.”

 Is hosting required?